 - of the company's training plan.
 It includes all training activities that are initiated by the employer.
 The employee in training is on a professional assignment; he is paid by the company; - the personal training account (see below). - the personal transition training account (compte personnel de formation de transition).
 It came into force in January 2019 and replaces the individual training leave (CIF).
-This measure is intended for employees of the company who have a certain length of service as an employee and who wish to implement a professional transition project, or change their profession or trade after having completed certification training. - the retraining or promotion by work-based training (Pro-A).
-The purpose of this measure, which came into force in January 2019, is to enable employees to change jobs or professions, or to benefit from social or professional promotion through training activities.
+This measure is intended for employees of the company who have a certain length of service as an employee and who wish to implement a professional transition project, or change their profession or trade after having completed certification training. - The purpose of this measure, which came into force in January 2019, is to enable employees to change jobs or professions, or to benefit from social or professional promotion through training activities.
 Pro-A combines general, professional and technological education provided in public or private training institutions or, when it has a training service, by the company.